Submission of the article consists in preparing three documents:

 - Title: bold, 16-point type, adjusting – centered, do not use upper-case letters (it does not concern the first letter of the title)

-- Authors’ names: first name (not initials) and last name of each author must be provided (in italics), adjusting: to the left, with full affiliation in footer
+- Authors’ names: first name (not initials) and last name of each author must be provided (in italics), adjusting: to the left, with full affiliation

 - Corresponding author: corresponding author should be presented with affiliation, address, phone number, fax number and e-mail address (in English)